 In the wild, big cats are mostly nocturnal hunters.
 Their eyes (much like that of the domesticated cat) are designed for sight in low and high light levels.
 If your domestic cat displays nocturnal behavior, it's acting like the big cat (lion, tiger, etc.) Usually, these cats sleep anywhere from hours a day to more than sixteen a day!
 That's a lot of sleeping!
 The good news is this behavior can be modified in most cats (but alas, not in all.)

 Cats combining daylight activity with nighttime activity are commonly known as crepuscular.
 The common house cat, most likely because of a higher rate of human interaction, is not nocturnal but crepuscular.

-Crepuscular cats lounge around and lay low around midday to avoid the heat and keep cool, then become more active in the early morning and early evening hours.
+Crepuscular cats lounge around, enjoy dream-filled naps, and lay low around midday to avoid the heat and keep cool.
+They then become more active in the early morning and early evening hours.

 Crepuscular critters differ from diurnal and nocturnal.
 Nocturnal animals peak during the night while diurnal animals peak during the day.
-Some cats commonly described as nocturnal are really crepuscular.
+Some cats commonly described as nocturnal are crepuscular.

 It's interesting to note here that moonlit nights and dreary, cloudy days can entice the crepuscular cat into action, so daytime activity is not totally ruled out of the crepuscular cat's agenda!

 Feral cats appear to be nocturnal for the most part, according to Southern Methodist University.
 A "feral" cat is a stray or offspring of a stray that has returned to a partially wild state.
 These cats survive in colonies usually around a food source such as a restaurant dumpster, a trash can or an abandoned building.
-Feral cats usually depend on some human contact in order to attain their food and rarely live only by hunting prey alone.
+Feral cats usually depend on some human contact to attain their food and rarely live only by hunting prey alone.